stefanozanella/createrepo/README.md

     DESTDIR=installation/path make install

 For OS X and Windows, a `Vagrantfile` and a `Rakefile` are provided to perform the build.
-Given a Ruby >= 1.8.7 installation is provided, you can just run:
+Given a Ruby >= 1.8.7 installation is available, you can just run:

     rake